Academic Integrity Policy

 Academic dishonesty is prohibited in The City University of New York.
 Penalties for academic dishonesty include academic sanctions, such as failing or otherwise reduced grades, and/or disciplinary sanctions, including suspension or expulsion.

-Taking an examination for another student, or asking or allowing another student to take an examination for you.
+Taking an examination or completing an assignment for another person or asking or allowing someone else to take an examination or complete an assignment for you, including exams taken on a home computer.

-Allowing others to research and write assigned papers or do assigned projects, including using commercial term paper services.
+Allowing others to research and write your assigned papers or other assignments, including using commercial term paper services.

-Unauthorized use during an examination of any electronic devices such as cell phones, computers or other technologies to retrieve or send information.
+Unauthorized use during an examination of notes, prepared answers, or any electronic devices such as cell phones, computers, smart watches, or other technologies to copy, retrieve, or send information.

 1.2.
-Plagiarism is the act of presenting another person’s ideas, research or writings as your own.
+Plagiarism is the act of presenting another person’s ideas, research, or writing as your own.
 Examples of plagiarism include:

 Presenting another person’s ideas or theories in your own words without acknowledging the source.